me3wallet/Me3-contracts/README.md

 Where of course `v0.8.4+commit.c7e474f2` can be replaced with any other version.

-## Understanding the Avarta Contracts
+## Understanding the me3 Contracts

-## Avarta Farm
+## Me3 Farm

-This is the core protocol for the avarta farming contract.
+This is the core protocol for the me3 farming contract.

 ```js
 stake();